buchorialwi/data-engineer-/README.md

 # 🚖 NYC Taxi Data Pipeline: Medallion Architecture

 ## 📌 Project Overview
 This project demonstrates an end-to-end Data Engineering ETL pipeline using Databricks, Apache Spark, and Delta Lake.
-The pipeline processes raw New York City Taxi data to analyze peak hours and calculate average fares, providing actionable insights for driver scheduling.
+The pipeline processes raw New York City Taxi data to analyze suspicious fare and calculate average fares.

 ## 🏗️ Architecture (Medallion Pattern)
 The pipeline is designed using the Medallion Architecture to progressively clean and aggregate data: